Submissions

 • The author(s) declare that there is no conflict of interest.

-Citations to research data should appear in the full text in the reference section.
-Authors need to follow the Joint Declaration of Data Citation Principles to provide the correct citation and referencing of the data.
+Citations should appear in the reference section.
+Authors must follow the Joint Declaration of Data Citation Principles to cite and reference data correctly.

 • The (Name/type of data) generated during the development of this study has been deposited in (Repository name), and it is accessible at (Data URL).